docker-mailserver/docker-mailserver/docs/content/config/best-practices/dkim_dmarc_spf.md

     ??? note "LDAP accounts need to specify mail domains explicitly"

         `setup config dkim` only makes an assumption of the primary mail domain from the FQDN assigned to DMS.

         When the DMS FQDN is `mail.example.com` or `example.com`, by default this command will generate DKIM keys for `example.com` as the primary domain for your users mail accounts to be using (`hello@example.com`).

-        Otherwise, the commands defaults (_when DMS is configured with `ACCOUNT_PROVISIONER=LDAP`_) are not able to source the extra mail domains known by your LDAP provider.
-If you need to support additional mail domains, then you must explicitly specify them by using the `domain` option:
+        The DKIM generation does not have support to query LDAP for additionanl mail domains it should know about.
+If the primary mail domain is not sufficient, then you must explicitly specify any extra domains via the `domain` option:

         ```sh
+        # ENABLE_OPENDKIM=1 (default):
         setup config dkim domain 'example.com,another-example.com'
-        ```

-    ??? info "Changing the key size"

-        The keypair generated for using with DKIM presently defaults to RSA-2048.
-This is a good size but you can lower the security to `1024-bit`, or increase it to `4096-bit` (_discouraged as that is excessive_).

-        To generate a key with different size (_for RSA 1024-bit_) run:

-        ```sh
+        # ENABLE_RSPAMD=1 + ENABLE_OPENDKIM=0:
+        setup config dkim domain example.com
-        setup config dkim keysize 1024
+        setup config dkim domain another-example.com
         ```

     !!! info "Restart required"